PaulBlanche/frugal/docs/data/getting-started/07-using-preact.md

 This means you provide the version of Preact that suits you, and Frugal will use it.

-## Preact server side or at build time
+## Server-side Preact or at build time

 To use Preact at build time or on the server, you only need to use the `getContentFrom` function in your page descriptor: